Dawes Commission

 Under Article 14 of the Treaty of Dancing Rabbit Creek (1831), members of the Mississippi Choctaw had the option of not being relocated to Indian Territory.
 They were required to register and remain on allocated land in Mississippi or Alabama.
 The registration process was handled poorly and when blood descendants later emigrated to Indian Territory they had to appeal to the Dawes Commission for recognition as tribal members.
 The Commission denied power to amend the membership roles.

-Many Creek Freedmen are still fighting the membership battle today against the Creek Nation, as they attempt to share in contemporary benefits of citizenship.
-The tribe has defined as members only those who are descended from a Creek Indian listed on the Dawes Rolls.
-A similar controversy has embroiled Cherokee Freedmen and the Cherokee Nation.
-The Cherokee Nation voted in a referendum (from which the Freedmen were excluded) to exclude all Freedmen except those who could prove descent from a Cherokee on the Dawes Roll.
+Many Muscogee Freedmen are still seeking equal citizenship rights within the Muscogee Nation.
+The tribe has defined as citizens only those who are descended by blood from a Muscogee listed on the Dawes Rolls.
+A similar controversy has occurred within the Cherokee Nation regarding the Cherokee Freedmen.
+The Cherokee Nation voted in a referendum (from which the Freedmen were excluded) to exclude all Freedmen except those who could prove descent by blood from a Cherokee on the Dawes Rolls.

 The result of the Dawes Commission was that the five Indian nations lost most of their national land bases, as the government declared as "surplus" any remaining after the allotment to individual households.
 The US sold the surplus land, formerly Indian territory, to European-American settlers.
 In addition, over the next decades, settlers bought land from individual Indian households, thus reducing overall land held by tribal members.
 The Indians received money from the overall sale of lands, but lost most of their former territory.
 As tribes began to re-establish self-government after 1934, and especially since the 1970s, they have tried to end the sales of tribal lands.

 Angie Debo's landmark work, And Still the Waters Run: The Betrayal of the Five Civilized Tribes (1940), detailed how the allotment policy of the Dawes Commission and the Curtis Act of 1898 was systematically manipulated to deprive the Native Americans of their lands and resources.
 In the words of historian Ellen Fitzpatrick, Debo's book "advanced a crushing analysis of the corruption, moral depravity, and criminal activity that underlay white administration and execution of the allotment policy."